euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 Alternative Way: Problem Description Files
 ------------------------------------------

-Problem description files (PDF) are Python modules (files) containing definitions of the various components (mesh, regions, fields, equations, ...) using mostly ``dict`` and ``tuple``.
+Problem description files (PDF) are Python modules containing definitions of the various components (mesh, regions, fields, equations, ...)  using basic data types such as ``dict`` and ``tuple``.
 For simple problems, no programming at all is required.
 On the other hand, all the power of Python (and supporting SfePy modules) is available when needed.
 The definitions are used to construct and initialize in an automatic way the corresponding objects, similarly to what was presented in the example above, and the problem is solved.
-The main script for running simulation described in a PDF is called ``simple.py``.
+The main script for running a simulation described in a PDF is called ``simple.py``.

 Example: Temperature Distribution
 `````````````````````````````````